hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 The permissions model is split into organization-level and workspace-level permissions.
 Additionally, every organization has a special team named "owners", whose members have maximal permissions within the organization.

-## Permissions Outside Terraform Cloud's Scope

-This documentation only refers to permissions that are managed by Terraform Cloud itself.

-Since Terraform Cloud integrates with other systems, the permissions models of those systems can also be relevant to the overall security model of your Terraform Cloud organization.
-For example:

-- When a workspace is connected to a VCS repository, anyone who can merge changes to that repository's main branch can indirectly queue plans in that workspace, regardless of whether they have the queue plans permission or are even a member of your Terraform Cloud organization.
-(And when auto-apply is enabled, merging changes will indirectly apply runs.)
-- If you use Terraform Cloud's API to create a Slack bot for provisioning infrastructure, anyone able to issue commands to that Slack bot can implicitly act with that bot's permissions, regardless of their own membership and permissions in the Terraform Cloud organization.

-When integrating Terraform Cloud with other systems, you are responsible for understanding the effects on your organization's security.
-An integrated system is able to delegate any level of access that it has been granted, so carefully consider the conditions and events that will cause it to delegate that access.

 ## Organization Owners

 Every organization has a special "owners" team.
 Members of this team are often referred to as "organization owners".